AidanLCB/overpowered/README.md

 This mod adds powerful endgame tools, armor, and blocks for players that feel like they have everything in the game, this is yet another milestone for you to reach.
 While these items are made very powerful they are also very hard to get as you need 1 diamond block and 1 Mese block for each ingot as well as some of these items that need not only OP Ingots but OP Blocks meaning you will need 9 more.

-### Crafting:
+### Crafting Guide ###

 **OP Alloy Ingots**: Place 2 Diamond Blocks and 2 Mese Blocks in the craft grid in a 2x2 checkered pattern to get 2 Untreated OP Ingots.
-Smelt these in a furnace to then get the OP Alloy Ingots.
+Smelt these in a furnace for 10 minutes to then get the OP Alloy Ingots.
+It is recommended to use Coal Blocks as fuel.

 **OP Alloy Blocks**: Fill the 3x3 craft grid with OP Alloy Ingots in the same way that you would craft blocks made from other ores.